 - Add some spices to mix up the flavour.
 Cinnamon, cardamon or ginger would all be delicious.

-- If your set is too soft, then depending on how you can either boil the jam up again, and re-pot, or leave for a good few months as it will thicken in the jar.
+- If your set is too soft, then depending on how much jam there is to fix, you can either boil the jam up again, and re-pot, or leave for a good few months as it will thicken in the jar.